-History developed so much the last century; the archaeologist dug deeper and deeper into the well of the past, the researchers found and checked flurries of documents, concepts and methods are more and more precise.
+History developed so much the last century; the archaeologist keep digging into ever supplementary millions of years of our pedigree, the researchers found and checked flurries of documents, concepts and methods are more and more precise.
+Science keeps drilling deeper and deeper into the bottomless well of the past.
 What a shame that these bright learned minds give us back so little!
 Forgive me the time-worn jest, perhaps they specialize so much that each learns more and more about less and less until they know everything about nothing or nothing about everything .

 For the rest of us end-users of history the question lingers: why do so many excellent historians do so little to educate us wiser?
 Why is it that schoolboy Montaigne found more wisdom in Herodotus and Erasmus’s gossipy Apophthegms [7a] than we could learn today from the huge, sound treatises (not to speak about the boring manuals and school-lessons)?